cllmthvlln/The-Base-Network/README.md

 HeyElsa AI is an AI-driven tool on Base for analysis and on-chain execution.
 Base App consolidates wallet, DEX, GameFi, and social tools in one interface.
 Base’s social and creator platforms allow on-chain monetization.
+Over $500K has been distributed to creators on Base App.